Basket

 1. Bear in mind that singing lessons are never free – especially from people who randomly appear in mirrors and demand your unconditional love.

-2. If you sing something important, remember it; you will probably have to sing it again, though in a different key.
+2. If you sing something important, remember it; you'll probably have to sing it again, though in a different key.

-3. You are now allergic to dairy.
+3. You're now allergic to dairy.
 Instead, drink honey in hot water.

 5. (If somebody enters on a minor chord, keep a close eye on them.)

-6. If somebody starts singing or dancing nearby, be prepared to join in at exactly the right moment and know exactly what to do.
+6. If someone starts singing or dancing nearby, be prepared to join in at exactly the right moment and know exactly what to do.
 Make it look natural.

 7. If you find yourself next to a celebrity, it's not necessarily a good thing.

-8. If you find yourself alone on a stage, pour your heart out in a self-indulgent yet powerful song.
+8. If you find yourself alone on a stage, pour your heart out in a self-indulgent yet powerful 11 o'clock number.

 9. Spoken words are changeable and, ultimately, forgettable.
 But if it's been sung, it's official.